-The ancient Chinese invented sericulture, the production of silk fabric, from silkworm cocoon to silk threads, twisted, and dyed.
-Silk fabric has long been prized and correspondingly expensive.
-It was a valuable source of revenue for the Chinese, as long as they could monopolize production.
-Other luxury-loving people were eager to prise the secret, but the Chinese guarded it carefully under pain of execution.
-Until they could learn the secret, the Romans found a way to share in the profit -- by manufacturing silken products; the Parthians found a way, too -- by serving as middlemen.
+The ancient Chinese invented sericulture -- the production of silk fabric.
+They opened the silkworm cocoon to extract silk filaments, twisted the threads, and dyed the fabric they produced.
+Silk fabric has long been prized, and correspondingly expensive, so it was a valuable source of revenue for the Chinese, so long as they could monopolize production.
+Other luxury-loving people were eager to prise their secret, but the Chinese guarded it carefully, under pain of execution.
+Until they learned the secret, the Romans found another way to share in the profit.
+They manufactured silken products.
+The Parthians found a way to profit, too -- by serving as middlemen.

 The Chinese Lose Their Monopoly on Silk Production